North Selby Mine SAC

 Site Details

-This site was the far end of the Selby Mine field and teh transect covers what is now designated a Special area for conservation due to newt pond and invertebrates.
+This site was the far end of the Selby Mine field and the transect covers what is now designated a Special Area for Conservation (SAC) due to newt pond and invertebrates.
 Many scarce species are abundant here.
 The route skirts the site and includes the far soil heap which contains the subsoil from teh oriiginal site The rest forms a shallow bowl of coal shale ground and flattened formig a open mosaic habitats with invading alder scrub.
 Early succesion areas are dominated by Birds foot trefoil and fine grasses.
 Untillrecently it was teh only colony of Marbled White and Dingy Skipper in the Vale of York but now has many satellites due to the abundance here.

 Sections: